river-berlin/unibase/README.md

 Namely, I wish to implement the following features in it

 - [ ] support for both web and mobile (ios + android)
-- [ ] a start screen in both web and mobile
+- [x] a start screen in both web and mobile
-  - [-] 10% there, created a basic page for the web that only works on macbook screen sizes for now
+  - 50% there, created a basic page for the web and phone sizes
 - [ ] support for login and registration, and dedicated pages for so
 - [ ] support for oauth
 - [ ] support for login providers such as google, apple, etc...